 Avoid detangling and brushing your hair while wet

-We’re gonna repeat this, because it’s important: your hair is at its most vulnerable when wet.
+We’re going to repeat this, because it’s important: your hair is at its most vulnerable when wet.
 If you must detangle or brush it at this stage, try using your fingers or a wide-tooth comb.

 When you do detangle your hair, start detangling from the bottom